Korey Lee Preview, Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings (2022)

-- The 7.6 strikeouts per nine innings put together by the Athletics pitching staff last season ranked 25th in MLB.

-- The Athletics had a 4.53 team ERA that ranked 24th among all MLB pitching staffs.

-- Athletics pitchers combined to give up 195 total home runs at a clip of 1.2 per game (fourth-most in baseball).
+- Athletics pitchers combined to allow 195 total home runs at a clip of 1.2 per game (fourth-most in baseball).

 © 2023 Data Skrive.
 All rights reserved.